aaico/aaico-voice-processing-challenge-2024/README.md

 5- Reporting: it will print  completion of processing for each frame.

 Please note: We made several attempts working in different ways and implemented many times to get different results.
-However, we ended up choosing the code giving us the best results and commented out our other trials for reference.
+However, we ended up choosing the code that gave us the best results and commented out our other trials for reference.

 ### Submission Deadline